decebals/wicket-dashboard/README.md

 How to use
 -------------------
-It's very simple to add a pivot table in your wicket application.
+It's very simple to add a dashboard panel in your wicket application.

     Dashboard dashboard = ...;
     add(new DashboardPanel("dashboard", new Model<Dashboard>(dashboard)));